Juozas Gabrys: Biography

-Gabrys was a secretary of the Great Seimas of Vilnius during the 1905 Russian Revolution.
+During the 1905 Russian Revolution, Gabrys served as a secretary of the Great Seimas of Vilnius.
+In October 1905, he organized an armed unit in Suvalkija to close Russian schools and fight the police.
+During a clash with a larger Russian police detachment on the banks of the Šešupė river, Gabrys was severely wounded in the head and right arm.
+He was saved from the gendarmes by local peasants (Strimaitis and the Baltusiai brothers), who were later exiled to Siberia for ten years.

 He went into exile in 1907 to Paris.
 There, in 1911, he founded the Lithuanian Information Bureau.
+To impress French society and gain influence, he began calling himself the "Count of Garliava" (Comte de Garlawa).
 In 1912, he founded the Union des Nationalités.
 These two organizations supplied European powers with information on Lithuania and other exploited European countries that crusaded for human rights and freedom.

 In 1915, Gabrys moved from Paris to Lausanne, Switzerland.
 He started a campaign of political activities and held the first Lithuanian conferences during World War I to obtain freedom for Lithuania.
+During this period, Gabrys was recruited by the German Foreign Ministry (Auswärtiges Amt) and became a key figure in the "League of Foreign Peoples of Russia" (Liga der Fremdvölker Russlands), an organization created with German support to weaken the Russian Empire by backing national movements.
+Although he acted as an instrument of German propaganda, Gabrys sought to exploit this situation for the benefit of Lithuanian independence.

 His campaigns were financed by Lithuanian immigrants of the United States and the German Foreign Ministry.
 He published articles in more than fifty European newspapers for his campaigns, sometimes bribing editors to get them through.
 His greatest success in organization was the Congress of Nationalities held in Switzerland in 1916 with 400 representatives from 23 nationalities.

 According to Alfred E. Senn, "Gabrys was undoubtedly the best known Lithuanian political figure on the European scene before 1916."
-During the time period of World War I, Gabrys hoped to secure independence for Lithuania.
+During World War I, Gabrys hoped to secure independence for Lithuania.
 He communicated the cruel treatment the Lithuanians were receiving from the German military when they were occupying Lithuania to the French authorities.
 He also called upon the Allies of World War I for assisting against German occupation.
 Gabrys involved the Vatican in a worldwide collection of millions of Swiss francs for Lithuanian victims of war, which ultimately ended up in his personal bank accounts.
-He labelled himself "Count of Garlawa" in his memoirs.
-When the new Lithuanian government started at the end of 1918, Gabrys was not a political participant because of his disagreements with the government officials.
-Because of his German government contacts during World War I, he ultimately "became virtually an unperson" in Lithuanian history despite his efforts to liberate the country.